-- On a hardware appliance or an Amazon Web Services appliance, log on to the appliance using an SSH client.
+- On a hardware appliance, an Amazon Web Services appliance, or an Azure appliance, log on to the appliance using the SSH client.

 - On a VMware virtual appliance, log on to the appliance using an SSH client or the VMware vSphere client.

 - On a Hyper-V virtual appliance, log on to the appliance using an SSH client, the Hyper-V System Center Virtual Machine Manager Console, or the Hyper-V Manager.